alex-bellon/wikipedia/README.md

 ### Hardware/Signals
 - [Bell character](https://en.wikipedia.org/wiki/Bell_character) - a device control code originally sent to ring a small electromechanical bell on tickers and other teleprinters and teletypewriters to alert operators at the other end of the line, often of an incoming message.
 - [Bucky bit](https://en.wikipedia.org/wiki/Bucky_bit) - a bit in the binary representation of a character that it set by pressing a modifier key
+- [Chip art](https://en.wikipedia.org/wiki/Chip_art) - refers to microscopic artwork built into integrated circuits, also called chips or ICs.
+Since ICs are printed by photolithography, not constructed a component at a time, there is no additional cost to include features in otherwise unused space on the chip
 - [Clipper chip](https://en.wikipedia.org/wiki/Clipper_chip) - a chipset that was developed and promoted by the NSA with a built-in backdoor that was intended to "allow Federal, State, and local law enforcement officials the ability to decode intercepted voice and data transmissions."
 Introduced in 1993, it was entirely defunct by 1996.
 - [Control character](https://en.wikipedia.org/wiki/Control_character) - a code point (a number) in a character set, that does not represent a written symbol.
 They are used as in-band signaling to cause effects other than the addition of a symbol to the text.
 - [Core rope memory](https://en.wikipedia.org/wiki/Core_rope_memory) - a form of read-only memory (ROM) for computers, first used in the 1960s by early NASA Mars space probes and then in the Apollo Guidance Computer (AGC) and programmed by the Massachusetts Institute of Technology (MIT) Instrumentation Lab and built by Raytheon.